Jump to content

 Traveling exhibition: Democracy knows no age

 In these times, it is important to take a stand.
-That is why GereNETZ, in cooperation with the Wiesbaden Volunteer Center, will be holding an exhibition on the topic of "Democracy knows no age" on April 14 and 15 in the town hall.
+For this reason, an exhibition on the topic of "Democracy knows no age" was presented in the town hall in April.

-"Democracy knows no age" highlights how differently – and at the same time how similarly – democracy is experienced and how valuable co-determination and engagement are at every age.
-The perspectives of the workshop participants are shared with the outside world and invite visitors to take a stand on the topic of democracy.
+"Democracy Knows No Age" highlights how differently—and yet how unifyingly—democracy is experienced, and how valuable participation and engagement are at every stage of life.
+The perspectives of the workshop participants are shared with the public and invite visitors to take a stance on the topic of democracy themselves.

 About the project